 That's when a young mother with two toddlers in tote and a baby car seat trudged in.
 We could actually hear them before we could see them.
 The mom lugged the car seat on one arm while she balanced her diaper bag and backpack on the other and herded her small children to the only available seats--right next to me.
 As the crew made their way past the rest of the visitors, the mother announced rather loudly, "We'll try to be as quiet as we can."
 I couldn't help but grin as I wondered if she realized she had already broken the peaceful mood.

-Instead, I silently thanked her for reminding me of what I've always known, but sometimes forget: I am profoundly grateful to be a mother!
+Instead, I silently thanked her for reminding me of what I've always known, but sometimes forget . . .

 6 comments: